 Install AI Models

-- Or skip and use cloud providers with your API keys
+- Or skip local models and use cloud providers with your API keys

 Troubleshooting Installation